-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE PERIOD 1 MAY 2017 to 30 JUNE 2017
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 30 JUNE 2018

 1.12 Financial assets (continued)

 Impairment of financial assets

 Financial assets, other than those at fair value through profit or loss, are assessed for impairment at the end of each reporting period.
 Financial assets are considered to be impaired when there is objective evidence that, as a result of one or more events that occurred after the initial recognition of the financial asset, the estimated future cash flows of the investment have been affected.